pinwick/.github/profile/README.md

 ## FYI

- -  this is just a test project made by @aidenchrist on discord
+ -  this is just a fun project made by @aidenchrist on discord

 ![Logo](https://r2.strap.lol/rip.png.PNG)